 For the purposes of WIOA Sec.
 134(c)(2)(A)(xii)(VII), internships or WEXs are a planned, structured learning experience that takes place in a workplace for a limited period.
 Work experience may be paid or unpaid, as appropriate.
 An internship or work experience may be arranged within the private for-profit sector, the non-profit sector, or the public sector.
 Labor standards apply in any work experience setting where an employee/employer relationship, as defined by the Fair Labor Standards Act, exists.
 Transitional jobs are a type of work experience, as described in 20 CFR §§ 680.190 and 20 CFR § 680.195.
 See Work Experience definition.

-Local Boards must have a written policy to detail the Intern/WEX process to include that of a fully executed contract, progress reports, financial activities, file and MIS content and must have these available at time of program monitoring.
+Local Boards must have a written policy to detail the Intern/WEX process to include that of a fully executed contract, progress reports, financial activities and MIS content and must have these available at the time of program monitoring.

 Linkage to Occupation in Demand: (WIOA Sec.
 134(c)(3)(G)(iii))